 Warning!
 Payment is currently unavailable in Chat.

 11. Time for the final touches!
-From the Create panel, open the Logic tab in the right-hand sidebar, switch to the Advanced view and click on Branching and calculations.
+From the Create panel, open the Logic tab in the right-hand sidebar and click on Branching and calculations.

 Find the question block that corresponds to your last question, which asks form respondents if they’re interested in a paying subscription.
 Within this question block, add two logical rules that direct each of the options in the question to a different Ending, as shown below: